RostiMelk/ACF-Tools/README.md

 ### General info

-This is a Chrome extension for acf too help with minor stuff.
+This is a Chrome extension for acf to help with minor stuff.

+### Features

+- Quickly copy an ACF field name

 ### Installation